The Life-changing Power of Adventure Therapy ThreePeaks Ascent

 About ThreePeaks Ascent Nature-based Therapy Program

-ThreePeaks Ascent’s Adventure Therapy program was uniquely crafted to assist students and their families in creating lasting, life-long emotional changes through compassionate, intentional, research-backed, and safe outdoor adventure therapy programs.
-The professionals at ThreePeaks Ascent understand individuals don’t come with instructions, and every student is unique, capable, and amazing in their own right.
+ThreePeaks Ascent's Adventure Therapy program was uniquely crafted, going beyond traditional therapy, to assist students and their families in creating lasting, lifelong emotional changes through compassionate, intentional, research-backed, and safe outdoor adventure therapy programs.
+The mental health professionals at ThreePeaks Ascent understand that individuals don't come with instructions, and every student is unique, capable, and amazing in their own right.

 At ThreePeaks Ascent, we focus on helping adolescents and their families through difficulties that occur when various emotional, behavioral, cognitive, or developmental issues are present.
-Research shows that engaging individuals on a personal level with strategic and intentional activities will aid in developing the tools and skills necessary to engage life in a healthy and positive way.
+Research shows that engaging individuals on a personal level with strategic and intentional activities will aid in developing the tools and skills necessary to engage life healthily and positively.

 Benefits of a Nature-Based Short-Term Residential Treatment Program